SprinGamesX/Space-Shooter/Documentation/Ships/Heilo.md

 ## Protocol Network:

 ### Prime Protocol:
-Increase all teammates' Ice Damage by 10%
+Increase all teammates' Ice DMG by 10%

 ### Flux Protocol:
-When Core is full: [Exit Vector] now increases the incoming ship's Ice Damage by 50% for 10s
+When Core is full: [Exit Vector] now increases the incoming ship's Ice DMG by 50% for 10s

 ### Drive Protocol:
-Hitting an enemy with [Module Skill] or [Overdrive Skill] reduce its Ice Resistance by 10% for 15s
+Hitting an enemy with [Module Skill] or [Overdrive Skill] has a 90% chance to reduce its Ice RES by 10% for 15s

 ### Precision Protocols:
 1. Increase the Damage dealt by [Alt Skill] by 25%
 2. Increase the Damage dealt by [Overdrive Skill] by 25%

 ### Minor Protocols:
-1. Increase ATK by 20%
+1. Increase ATK by 24%
-2. Increase Energy Regen by 15%
+2. Increase ENERGY REGEN by 12%

 ### Calibrations:
-1. ATK +25%
+1. ATK +5%
-2. HP +10%
+2. HP +5%
-3. DEF +10%
+3. DEF +5%
+4. ATK +6%
-4. ICE DMG +24%
+5. ICE DMG +8%
-5. ENERGY REGEN +5%
+6. ENERGY REGEN +6%
+7. ICE DMG +16%